 4. Misleading Representations

-ASIC took actions against more than 10 entities in relation to misleading representations in the first 3 quarters of 2014.
+ASIC took actions against more than 10 entities about misleading representations in the first 3 quarters of 2014.

 The most relevant case to CFDs and FX providers is the infringement notices issued to Invast Financial Services.
 The key details are summarised below:

-- Invast sent an email to prospective clients in April 2014 which used languages such as ‘low risk, high reward trading opportunities’.
+- Invest sent an email to prospective clients in April 2014 which used languages such as ‘low risk, high reward trading opportunities’.